 Fig. 6.3.
-Geometry dimensions and FEA model of the elbow pipe bend with BCs......111
+Geometry dimensions and FEA model of the elbow pipe bend with BCs.....111

 Fig. 6.9.
 Fitting quality of the prediction with the LDNN method: (a) for cyclic loading path 1 and (b) for cyclic loading path 2 Fig. 6.10.
-Statistical distribution of LCF life under different normalized cyclic temperature difference levels: (a) with loading path 1 and (b) with loading path 2120 Fig. 6.11.
+Statistical distribution of LCF life under different normalized cyclic temperature difference levels: (a) with loading path 1 and (b) with loading path 2 Fig. 6.11.
 Probabilistic LCF assessment boundary for elbow pipe bend under (a) cyclic loading path 1 and (b) cyclic loading path 2 Fig. 6.12.
 Accumulative ratcheting strain per cycle during the steady state stage and the ratcheting state evolution at the critical location of elbow pipe bend Fig. 6.13.
 Sensitivity analysis for LMM ratchet limit under constant inner pressure and cyclic temperature difference: (a) sensitivity of each design parameter of elbow pipe; (b) response surface of ratchet limit multiplier of elbow pipe Fig. 6.14.
 Fitting quality by comparison of LMM ratchet limit and prediction of LDNN modelling Fig. 6.15.
 Statistical distribution of ratchet limit under constant inner pressure and cyclic temperature difference with different levels of normalized cyclic temperature difference Fig. 6.16.
 Probabilistic ratchet limit boundary of the elbow pipe bend with different levels of normalized cyclic temperature difference Fig. 6.17.
-Comparison of the computational efficiency of each probabilistic analysis strategy129 Fig. 6.18.
+Comparison of the computational efficiency of each probabilistic analysis strategy 129 Fig. 6.18.
 Reliability-centred evaluation curves in terms of the required LCF life of elbow pipe bend under different loading paths Fig. 6.19.
 Reliability-centred ratcheting assessment diagram for the elbow pipe bend under different reliability levels Fig. 7.1.
 Numerical iteration of LMM eDSCA procedure for creep-fatigue evaluation Fig. 7.2.
 Detailed structure of the three-layer neural network for creep-fatigue damage and lifetime estimations Fig. 7.3.
 Perceptron process with non-linear activation function

 Fig. 7.4.
 Configuration of EDDNN under pLMM framework for probabilistic creep-fatigue assessment Fig. 7.5.
 Descriptions of: (a) the geometry and FEA model of the elbow pipe bend component; (b) the time-dependent loading conditions Fig. 7.6.
 Temperature-dependent fatigue curves of different materials Fig. 7.7.
-Creep-fatigue damage envelope of different materials146 Fig. 7.8.
+Creep-fatigue damage envelope of different materials Fig. 7.8.
 Distributions of damage increment per cycle of the elbow pipe under the mean values of the design conditions: (a) fatigue damage increment; (b) creep damage increment; (c) creep-fatigue damage increment Fig. 7.9.
 Sensitivity of the design parameters on creep-fatigue life of the elbow pipe148 Fig. 7.10.
 Fitting quality of the EDDNN for creep-fatigue life estimation of the elbow pipe148 Fig. 7.11.
 Statistical distribution of the predicted creep-fatigue responses: (a) creep-fatigue damage per cycle of the elbow pipe; (b) creep-fatigue life of the elbow pipe149 Fig. 7.12.
 Structural reliability and the failure probability of the elbow pipe versus the minimum creep-fatigue life for design purposes Fig. 7.13.
-Configuration of the hydrogenation reactor model for creen-fatigue analysis: (a) the rig.
-7.15.
-Configuration of the hydrogenation reactor model for creep-fatigue analysis. (a) the the thickness direction Fig. 7.14 Distributions of damage increment per cycle of the hydrogenetion reactor component under the mean values of the design conditions: (a) fatigue demons increment. (b) error demons increment; (c) creep-fatigue damage increment Fig. 7.15.
-Sensitivity of the design parameters on creep-fatigue life of the hydrogenation reactor Fig. 7.16.
+Configuration of the hydrogenation reactor model for creep-fatigue analysis: (a) the geometry model; (a) the FEA model; (c) the distribution of reference temperature difference along the thickness direction Fig. 7.14.
+Distributions of damage increment per cycle of the hydrogenation reactor component under the mean values of the design conditions: (a) fatigue damage increment; (b) creep damage increment; (c) creep-fatigue damage increment156 Fig. 7.15.
+Sensitivity of the design parameters on creep-fatigue life of the hydrogenation reactor E. 7.16 Either malling of the EDDNN for an analysis of the first state of the state of Fig. 7.16.
 Fitting quality of the EDDNN for creep-fatigue life estimation of the hydrogenation reactor